 We collect information on you:

-· when you place an order with us or sign up for a trading account;
+when you make an enquiry, place an order with us, or sign up for a trading account;

 TYPES OF PERSONAL DATA WE COLLECT